Tax on investments and savings

 - over $70,000, choose 33%.

-If you don’t give your provider your IRD number or let them know what tax rate they should use, they must tax your interest and investment income at 33%.
-If this rate isn’t correct you could pay too much tax.
+If you do not give your provider your IRD number or let them know what tax rate they should use, they must tax your interest and investment income at 33%.
+If this rate is not correct you could pay too much tax.

 If you started your investment or savings account before 1 April 2010 and only gave your provider your IRD number, you’ll pay 17.5% tax on your interest and investment income.
 If this rate is wrong, you might have to pay more tax at the end of the year.